-Yes, IDrive is HIPAA compliant.
+Yes, IDrive has stated that it is HIPAA compliant.
 Security protocols meet HIPAA regulations, and IDrive will sign a business associate agreement (BAA).

 IDrive offers online backup services that covered entities can use for protected health information (PHI).
 Both digital and physical security maintain the confidentiality of patient information.

 Encryption is a critical feature for ensuring that your backup cloud software is HIPAA compliant, and it’s available through IDrive.
 Data encryption and secure transmission help to prevent unauthorized access to individually identifiable health records.
 If someone hacks the offsite server, encryption protects the files from access and use.